 Michael Brownrigg was elected in 2009 by promising to bring fresh perspectives and financial expertise to City Council in the midst of the Great Recession, one of the greatest economic challenges to the City in memory.
 Based on his career as a US diplomat, he also promised a civil tone and constructive, open approach to problem solving.
 He was re-elected in 2013 and again in 2017 (the latter for a 5 year term in conformance with state law).
-Michael served his first year as Mayor in 2014 and is Mayor again in 2018.
+Michael served as Mayor in 2014, 2018, and 2023.
 Prior to City Council, Michael served eight years on the Burlingame Planning Commission.

 Michael’s background is in both public service – as a diplomat for over a decade serving the country in such places as Syria and Hong Kong – and in the private sector, where for 12 years he was a venture capitalist helping small companies grow in the US and China.
 In 2010, Michael and three partners co-founded Total Impact Advisors, a merchant bank aimed at helping companies that do good things – like provide clean water in India, tire recycling in the US, or more productive farming techniques in Rwanda – get the capital and expertise they need to grow.
 Michael enjoys looking for ways to put finance to work to solve local, national and international problems in sustainable ways.